9dots/9dots.io-pages/Oo4UGHU.md

 - 45 minutes

-## Engage
+## Engage - 2 minutes
 Watch the [Makey Makey video](https://www.youtube.com/watch?v=rfQqh7iCcOU) to get students excited and thinking about possible designs for their controllers.

-## Explore
+## Explore - 8 minutes
 Using the Makey Makey and it's alligator clips, students will test the conductivity of different materials provided to them.
-Check the wiki on how to use the Makey Makey.
+Check the [wiki]() on how to use the Makey Makey.

-## Explain
+## Explain - 10 minutes
+Teach student about basic circuits and what makes some materials better conductors of electricity than other materials.

 1. A circuit is a pathway made out of wires that allows electrons (electricity) to flow through it.